Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 The Paragard IUD lawsuit has 2,444 claims pending.

 The Paragard class action MDL has grown to 2,147 cases, with 53 new filings in the past month.
-Since early 2023, there were more than 500 more Paragard IUD lawsuits filed.
+Since early 2023, there have been more than 500 Paragard IUD lawsuits filed.

 Judge Leigh Martin May issued a revised scheduling order that extends certain deadlines: Case-specific fact discovery will end on February 9, 2024; expert discovery will finish by May 10, 2024; and the first bellwether trial is set to take place on October 28, 2024.